savoirfairelinux/ringme.js/README.md

 ### Why you don't need it

-This project does nothing except proposing a default look & feel for a `Ring Me` button that you can add to any web page _easily_.
+This project does nothing other than to propose a default look and feel for a `Ring Me` button that you can _easily_ add to any Web page.

 You could simply choose to not use this Javascript project and add a link on your page like so: